SatyamNeelmani/SatyamNeelmani/README.md

 # About myself

 Hi, I’m SatyamNeelmani. <br>Currently working as Consultant in Mastercard Data and Services.
-<br>Prior to this I worked as an AI Researcher in a Delhi based health-tech start up, Athancare, where I worked on projects like Online Handwriting Recognition, OCR, Disease-Symptom Recommendation Engine to improve patient outcome.
+<br>Prior to this I worked as an Data Science Consultant in a Delhi based health-tech start up, Athancare, where I worked on projects like Online Handwriting Recognition, OCR, Disease-Symptom Recommendation Engine to improve patient outcome.

 # Status